tigerfarm/arduino/Altair101/asm/programs/README.md

                         Basically, the process stops.
 Sense switches are set.
                         Flip the RUN switch (similar return key) to continue.
 -------------------------------
-I now have a rich enough opcode set, and samples, to add subroutines into the programs.
+I now have a rich enough opcode set and samples, to add subroutines to the programs.

 opAdiSui.asm            ADI : Add immediate number to register A. Tested with decimal and EQU values.
                         SUI : Subtract immediate number from register A.